 Our MN-166 (ibudilast) product candidate is also in development for the treatment of opioid dependence, methamphetamine addiction, and alcohol dependence.
 Current treatments for opioid withdrawal symptoms include narcotics such as generic methadone and Indivior, Inc.'s Suboxone Film (buprenorphine + the opioid antagonist naloxone).
-Other products approved for opioid dependence include Alkermes's Vivitrol (naltrexone monthly injection), Orexo's Zubsolv (buprenorphine and naloxone), BioDelivery Sciences's Bunavail (buprenorphine and naloxone), Titan Pharmaceuticals Inc.'s Probuphine (buprenorphine) implant, and Indivior's Sublocade (buprenorphine extended-release injection).
-In December 2018, Braeburn announced tentative FDA approval of BRIXADI, an extended-release weekly and monthly injectable buprenorphine product, for the treatment of moderate to severe opioid use disorder and it is eligible for marketing approval in November 2020.
+Other products approved for opioid dependence include Alkermes's Vivitrol (naltrexone monthly injection), Orexo's Zubsolv (buprenorphine and naloxone), and Indivior's Sublocade (buprenorphine extended-release injection).
+In December 2018, Braeburn announced tentative FDA approval of BRIXADI, an extended-release weekly and monthly injectable buprenorphine product, for the treatment of moderate to severe opioid use disorder.
+In December 2022, Braeburn announced that the New Drug Application (NDA) resubmission for BRIXADI was accepted by the FDA with a PDUFA action date set for May 23, 2023.
 Limited non-narcotic drug candidates for opioid withdrawal symptoms exist.
 US WorldMeds, LLC's Lucemyra (lofexidine) is a central alpha-2 adrenergic agonist approved for mitigation of opioid withdrawal symptoms to facilitate abrupt opioid discontinuation.
 There are no pharmaceuticals currently approved for the treatment of methamphetamine addiction.
 Approved treatments for alcohol dependence include Antabuse (disulfiram), Vivitrol (naltrexone), and generic acamprosate.
 We are aware of additional treatments in development for the treatment of alcohol dependence at other companies including Opiant Pharmaceuticals.